Intergovernmental Oceanographic Commission: IOC & Capacity Development

 OceanTeacher (OT) has been developed as a training system for ocean data managers (working in ocean data centres), marine information managers (marine librarians) as well as for marine researchers who wish to acquire knowledge on data and/or information for planning and management.
-Since 2005, more than a thousand students from over a hundred countries attended courses at the IOC Project Office for IODE, based in Oostende, Belgium, and in the context of regional projects.
-The “Global Academy” component of OT (OTGA) is still being developed, but it seeks to expand the program into a worldwide training facility, with training courses related to multiple IOC fields (from ICAM to Tsunami Alert Systems) in various Regional Training Centers (RTCs), all of them connected in real time via the OceanTeacher Learning Management System, and using a multilingual approach to scientific training (English, Spanish, and other national languages, depending on the regional and national context).
+Since 2005, more than a thousand students from over a hundred countries have attended courses at the IOC Project Office for IODE, based in Oostende, Belgium, and in the context of regional projects.
+The “Global Academy” component of OT (OTGA) is still being developed, but it seeks to expand the program into a worldwide training facility, with training courses related to multiple IOC fields (from ICAM to Tsunami Alert Systems) in various Regional Training Centers (RTCs), all of them connected in real time via the OceanTeacher Learning Management System and using a multilingual approach to scientific training (English, Spanish, and other national languages, depending on the regional and national context).
 OTGA will change training from a “north to south” culture to a north–south, south-south, and south–north model by promoting the expertise available in developing countries.
 This new "OceanTeacher Global Academy" concept will be implemented during 2014.
 OTGA will be broadcasting from and to anywhere across the world.